 - The authorization from the MDC District Board of Trustees to the College President to prepare, maintain, and implement the Comprehensive Emergency Management Plan can be found in Manual of Policy I-40, Emergency Response Responsibilities. - Action Agenda, Item 2(g) from the MDC District Board of Trustees meeting on September 29, 2005 authorizes the adoption of NIMS by resolution. - The designation of specific roles and responsibilities from the College President in response to an emergency can be found in Manual of Procedure 1590, College Crisis Management.
-This procedure also delegates the authority to develop, maintain, and distribute the CEMP to the Director of Emergency Preparedness.
+This procedure also delegates the authority to develop, maintain, and distribute the CEMP to the Assistant Vice Provost - Emergency Management.

 - Additionally, the CEMP parallels federal activities set forth in the National Preparedness Goals (NPG) and the National Response Framework (NRF), which details operating principles and protocols for major disasters.
-Together, HSPD-5, HSPD-8, the NRF and NIMS integrate the resources of jurisdictions, incident management and emergency response disciplines, non-governmental organizations, and the private sector into a seamless national framework for domestic incident response that promulgates the "whole Community" approach. - The MDC Emergency Preparedness Task Force is responsible for assisting the Director of Emergency Preparedness to maintain the CEMP and develop strategies to address new hazards as they are identified. - Memorandum of Agreements / Contracts / Interagency Participation.
+Together, HSPD-5, HSPD-8, the NRF and NIMS integrate the resources of jurisdictions, incident management and emergency response disciplines, non-governmental organizations, and the private sector into a seamless national framework for domestic incident response that promulgates the "whole Community" approach. - The MDC Emergency Preparedness Task Force is responsible for assisting the Assistant Vice Provost Emergency Management to maintain the CEMP and develop strategies to address new hazards as they are identified. - Memorandum of Agreements / Contracts / Interagency Participation.
 MDC is a signatory of the Florida Statewide Mutual Aid Agreement.
 The Statewide Mutual Aid Agreement is an agreement between state and local entities to leverage limited resources and assist each other during a major disaster.
 The Statewide Mutual Aid Agreement streamlines the assistance process within the State of Florida when resources are needed most.
 The agreement provides MDC a mechanism to request critical resources needed to restore college operations after a disaster. - The Statewide Mutual Aid Agreement (SMAA) also provides access to assistance from the Federal government and other states via the Robert T. Stafford Disaster Relief and Emergency Assistance Act and Emergency Management Assistance Compact.
 MDC can also invoke assistance under the Statewide Mutual Aid Agreement when the College needs assistance from a participating agency during a minor emergency and does not have an existing mutual aid agreement with them.
-The Director of Emergency Preparedness is responsible for maintaining the Statewide Mutual Aid Agreement with the Florida Division of Emergency Management. - The Director of Emergency Preparedness is the primary college official authorized to coordinate MDC resources in accordance with the Statewide Mutual Aid Agreement.
-The College Provost for Operations and the Chief of Staff serve as the Director of Emergency Preparedness's backup for mutual aid requests.
+The Assistant Vice Provost Emergency Management is responsible for maintaining the Statewide Mutual Aid Agreement with the Florida Division of Emergency Management. - The Assistant Vice Provost Emergency Management is the primary college official authorized to coordinate MDC resources in accordance with the Statewide Mutual Aid Agreement.
+The College Provost for Operations and the Chief of Staff serve as the Assistant Vice Provost - Emergency Management's backup for mutual aid requests.
 All requests for mutual aid must be approved by the College President or their designee.